kaigelee/LVP/README.md

   * [Acknowledgements](#5-Acknowledgements)

-## Code Availability Statement
-This code is associated with a paper currently under review.
-To comply with the review process, the code will be made publicly available once the paper is accepted.

-We appreciate your understanding and patience.
-Once the code is released, we will warmly welcome any feedback and suggestions.
-Please stay tuned for our updates!

 ## Code Implementation Statement

 As discussed in [8](https://github.com/lhoyer/MIC/issues/8), [54](https://github.com/lhoyer/MIC/issues/54) and [63](https://github.com/lhoyer/MIC/issues/63), **our method inherits the instability of [MIC](https://github.com/lhoyer/MIC).** :cry: